 I think my Direct Earnings Attachment is wrong, what should I do?

-If you have been served with a DEA but don’t think it is correct, it can be tempting to ignore it and hope the DWP recognises their mistake.
-However, this is extremely unlikely because, even if a benefit overpayment has been calculated incorrectly, the DWP will usually pursue you for payment unless you challenge the claim.
+If you have been served with a DEA but don’t think it is correct, it can be tempting to ignore it and hope the DWP recognise their mistake.

 Typically, the longer you wait to challenge a DEA, the more difficult it becomes to successfully dispute.

 The first thing you must do when you find yourself with a DEA you believe is incorrect is compare the DEA notice to any previous documents you’ve received from the DWP, HMRC, or your local authority.
-If the details don’t match, you must reach out to your creditor to resolve the problem as soon as possible.
+If the details don’t match up, you must reach out to your creditor to resolve the problem as soon as possible.

 When you contact your creditor, you will be expected to explain why you came to the conclusion you did and will be asked to present evidence to back up your claim.